fawnbr/fawnbr/README.md

 ## Hi there, I'm Lucas Vinícius 👋
 A Software Engineer focused on backend development.

-Graduating in Information Technology at Universidade Federal do Rio Grande do Norte.
+Bachelor's Degree in Information Technology at Universidade Federal do Rio Grande do Norte (UFRN - Brazil).
+Nowadays, I'm a mid-level backend developer using Java + Spring.

 ## Stacks